Tendon overuse injuries (tendinopathy)

 Prevalence and outlook

+The risk of tendon overuse injuries increases with age.
 Many people automatically rest sore tendons, and the symptoms then usually go away after a few weeks.
 But if you put too much strain on the tendon again after that, it may become sore again.
-If you don't rest the tendon for long enough, the tendon tissue can’t recover properly.
-This increases the risk of the tendon becoming partially or completely torn (tendon rupture) at some point.
+To prevent this, experts recommend doing special exercises to strengthen your tendons and muscles.

 Diagnosis